sourcegraph/about/blogposts/2022/monolith-microservices.md

 ### 2. Define success

 Lay out a clear vision for what the end state of the migration looks like and tie this to the goals you want to achieve.
 A lot of big migrations drag on because the original objectives were not clearly defined.
-T.he migration may also be abandoned if it has dragged on and it remains unclear how far away the finish line is.
+The migration may also be abandoned if it has dragged on and it remains unclear how far away the finish line is.

 Defining the end state also helps you justify the bigger changes that are necessary to make a real difference.
 Avoid the inertia of incrementalism by picking a desired end state that reflects your true architectural goals.
-For example, if your goal is to modularize everything in a monolithic architecture, some pretty big changes will be necessary and you're unlikely to get to your goal if you limit yourself to local, conservative changes.
+For example, if your goal is to modularize the major components of a monolith, some pretty big changes will be necessary and you're unlikely to reach your goal if you limit yourself to local, conservative changes.

 Here is [a template](https://docs.google.com/document/d/1TbsQC7fFVdMKjkfNegU7OwUUglfB8j-jOeoN6ULAgE0/edit#) derived from a few examples of planning docs for large-scale migrations.